Controlling Epilepsy By Manipulating The Endocannabinoid System

 Making a major step forward, CB1 availability can now be monitored in humans with in vivo positron emission tomography (PET).
 This has revealed dynamic changes in CB1 availability in the brains of patients with temporal lobe epilepsy.
 These imaging results indicate that dynamic changes in the CB1 availability occur in the chronic phase of the disorder.

-Understanding of this cell-type specific cannabinoid signaling system is crucial to advancing cannabinoid-based treatments of epilepsy.
+Finally, understanding of this cell-type specific cannabinoid signaling system is crucial to advancing cannabinoid-based treatments of epilepsy.
 Without knowledge about the mechanisms of the cannabinoid signaling system in the normal, healthy state, it will be impossible to determine the route to restore the endocannabinoid control system in epilepsy and related disorders.